 *Individual Results May Vary

 If you are bothered by drooping, overly large, or pendulous earlobes, earlobe reduction surgery can be an excellent solution to restore a more balanced and proportional look.
 The soft tissue of the lower ears is prone to stretching over time, and factors like sun damage and large earrings can further elongate the earlobes.
 In order to improve aging earlobes and reduce the ear shape, Dr. Gryskiewicz can utilize the “wedge” technique, which removes a small triangle of tissue from the lower ear.
 The earlobe is then brought back together with sutures, providing a virtually immediate improvement.
 The entire treatment is performed in-office under local anesthesia and takes approximately one hour.
 Patients can expect little (if any) recovery, and normal activities are resumed immediately.
 Exercise and other strenuous activities should be avoided for at least two days due to potential swelling.

 How Much Does Earlobe Repair Surgery Cost?

 Questions?
-Dr. Gryskiewicz and Dr. Chopra are ready to discuss your concerns and create a unique treatment plan designed to correct your ear shape.
+Dr. Gryskiewicz is ready to discuss your concerns and create a unique treatment plan designed to correct your ear shape.
 Please contact our Minneapolis office to speak with a member of our team, or to schedule your consultation.